alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 team lead.
 That leaves less research direction for you to figure out.

-On the other hand,
+On the other hand, it's possible your advisor in a PhD program doesn't mentor you either!
+Based on talking to research scientists at Brain, a surprising number have said their professors were too busy to help them much, compared to their labmates.
+And if you're stuck figuring it out with your labmates, then your labmates in an industry lab will include people who've finished a PhD.
+Fewer people are *obligated* to give you mentorship, but more people *could* give you mentorship.

-in industry your peer group will have more people who *could* give you research mentorship.
-Basically, in a PhD program, you have your advisor and then a bunch of grad students trying to learn how to do research.
-If your advisor has time, great!
-If they don't, you might be stuck figuring it out your labmates.
-Based on talking to research scientists at Brain, the latter seems more common.
-If you're stuck figuring it out with your labmates, then industry labs employ people who've finished their PhDs, so your labmates can be better advisors.
+The obvious answer is, "make sure your boss / advisor will be good before making a decision", but that's easier said than done.
 Everyone I know who's left Google did so because they didn't get along with their manager, and to me it feels like a cosmic roll of the dice whether that happens or not.
-The grad student $$\rightarrow$$ advisor relationship is a better roll of the dice, since visit days give you a chance to talk to the grad students mentored by your potential advisor, but that doesn't feel like it guarantees the advising relationship will work out.
+The grad student $$\rightarrow$$ advisor relationship is a better roll of the dice, since visit days give you a chance to talk to the grad students mentored by your potential advisor, but I don't think it guarantees the advising relationship will work out.

-I got lucky and had mentors who encouraged me to consider where the field was going.
+I got lucky and had mentors in industry who encouraged me to consider where the field was going.
 I think on expectation, my research ability would be about the same if I was in a PhD program, but there would be high variance on how it played out.